abalone23/abalone23.github.io/_posts/2019-10-11-static-site-aws.markdown

 Photo by [Thomas Cloer](https://www.flickr.com/photos/teezeh/15670725648/)

 ## Background
 Being able to host a static web site on Amazon S3 is secure, cheap and robust.
 I will take you through the steps in setting up a static, secure web site in Amazon AWS.
-One point I would like to emphasize is that `example.com` should redirect to `www.example.com` and `http` should redirect to `https`.
-Most articles point out the `http` to `https` redirection but some don't mention the redirection from `example.com` to `www.example.com` (and vice-versa).
+One point I would like to note is that `example.com` should redirect to `www.example.com` and `HTTP` should redirect to `HTTPS`.
+Most articles point out the `HTTP` to `HTTPS` redirection but some don't mention the redirection from `example.com` to `www.example.com` (or vice-versa).

 ## Services
 In order to set up a static website via AWS the following services will be used: